 JERSEY CITY SCHOOL TRAFFIC GUARDS ASSOCIATION represents approximately one hundred fifty (150) employees who tend the crosswalks near elementary schools in Jersey City to safely assist children.
 A successor agreement was reached on November 6, 2006 for a three (3) year contract spanning September 1, 2005 to August 31, 2008.
 The contract calls for raises of 3.2% each year with effective dates of the raises being September 1, 2005, September 1, 2006 and September 1, 2007.
-No dates for negotiating successor agreement yet.
+No dates for negotiating successor agreement at this time.
+Both parties met July 28th, but no agreement was reached.
+A second meeting will occur in August.

 JERSEY CITY SUPERVISORS' ASSOCIATION represents approximately one hundred (100) civilian Supervisors holding titles above the rank of "foremen", but below the level of Division Head.
-The contract ended on June 30, 2008.
-The City is currently in mediation.
+A new three year contract was ratified by the City Council at its June 9, 2010 meeting.
+The agreement calls for salary increases of \$1,300.00 effective July 1, 2008; July 1, 2009; and July 1, 2010.